 There is the most common, major, and popular types of backup are mentioned below:

-As the name suggests, does a full data backup of every single file as well as a folder as the system is backed up.
-The time required as well as space is more than other backup types, but data are restoring process for lost data from these backup done at a much faster rate.
+As the name suggests, does a full data backup of every single file and a folder as the system is backed up.
+The time required and space is more than other backup types, but the data restoration process for lost data from these back-ups is done faster.

-- Advantage: The entire collection of data and it's backup copy is available in one single location, and hence, it is easy to manage.
+- Advantage: The entire collection of data and its backup copy is available in one location, and hence, it is easy to manage.

 - Disadvantage: Time and space taken by this technique are more.